godoy05/AutomaticControlPIERO/README.md

 These experiments demonstrate the effectiveness of the control system under different operating conditions.

 ## Demo
-Demo video available in the repository.
+Demo videos are available in the corresponding folders of the repository, where each experiment includes its own demonstration.

 ## Author
 José Carlos Godoy Salvatierra

-## Summary
-This project demonstrates practical experience in embedded systems, real-time control, and hardware-software integration, with a focus on applying control theory to real-world systems.